17. AIR UNITS

 C. Each kamikaze costs one BRP to build.

-17.45 UNINVERSION: Newly-constructed kamikazes may be uninverted without counting against the Japanese uninversion limit.
+17.45 UNINVERSION: Newly-constructed kamikazes may be uninverted whether or not Japan offsets the air oil effect.

 17.46 SPECIAL ATTRIBUTES: Kamikazes are distinguished by the following special attributes: